14 Specificity

 Some of the material presented in this chapter will be discussed in class.
 It is your responsibility to ensure you cover all the concepts presented both in class and in this textbook.

-In the previous section we learned that we want to draft requirements that are both measurable and specific, but what exactly does that mean?
+In the previous chapter, we learned the importance of measurable and specific requirements, but what exactly does that mean?
 And why should we care?
-We’ll define these terms shortly, but let’s first consider the second question.
-We should care that our requirements are measurable and specific because they act as a sort of contract between you and the user/client.
-They outline what must, should, could, and won’t be developed, so if they are ambiguous for any reason, you and your user/client might have different opinions about whether or not you’ve completed the job as described.
+We’ll define these terms shortly, but let’s consider the second question.
+We should care that our requirements are measurable and specific because they act as a contract between you and the user/client.
+They outline what must, should, could, and won’t be developed, so if they are ambiguous, you and your user/client might have different opinions about whether or not you’ve completed the job as described.

 Consider for example the following requirement for a simple application that keeps track of a company’s sales team (which records the employee ID, date of birth, social insurance number, first name, last name, address, phone number, email address, gender pronouns, and manager’s name), and the customers that each member of the team sells to (including their customer ID, company name, company address, company website, contact person’s first and last name, phone number, email address, gender pronouns, sales history, employee ID that manages the customer, and whether or not the customer is active):